 About Renee Ward

-My research concerns the literature and culture of the high to late medieval period, with particular emphases on monsters; the romance genre and its cultural contexts; and relationships between English and Continental narratives.
+My research has two main branches: medieval and post-medieval.
+Much of my research on the medieval period concerns the literature and culture of the high to late Middle Ages, with particular emphases on monsters; the romance genre and its cultural contexts; and relationships between English and Continental narratives.
 My published works to date on medieval romance explore embodiments of liminality and their connections to violence, and investigate how medieval authors use these representations to challenge or reinstate social hegemonies.
-These interests likewise inform my current book project, The Werewolf in Medieval Romance (under contract with Palgrave Macmillan) and my research on medieval outlaw ballads.
+These interests likewise inform my current book project, The Werewolf in Medieval Romance (under contract with Palgrave Macmillan) and my research on medieval outlaw figures.

-I also undertake research on medievalism, or post-medieval interpretations of the Middle Ages.
-I have published widely on the medievalism of J. K. Rowling’s Harry Potter series, and a large portion of my current research recovers the works of Victorian children’s writer Eleanora Louisa Hervey, including her collection of Arthurian tales, two proto-feminist retellings of the medieval Griselda story, and a heavily Christianized adaptation of the Anglo-Saxon Beowulf.
+My interests in post-medieval literature focus on representations of the Middle Ages in children’s and young adult literature.
+I have published widely on the medievalism of J. K. Rowling’s Harry Potter series, and a large portion of my current research recovers the works of Victorian children’s writer Eleanora Louisa Hervey, including two proto-feminist retellings of the medieval Griselda story and a heavily Christianized adaptation of the Old English poem Beowulf.

-PG Module Coordinator 2017-2018: Robin Hood and the Outlaw Tradition
+Robin Hood and the Outlaw Tradition (Coordinator; MA English Studies & MA Medieval Studies)

 Medieval Literature and Culture; Monster Studies; Medievalism; Women’s Writing; Children’s Literature; Young Adult Fantasy

 — University of Alberta, 2009